dustinpfister/blog_posts/_posts/lodash_sortby.md

 console.log(lessThanTen);
 // [ 42, 52, 27, 158, 5, -5, 7, 6, 3, -1 ]
 ```

+That is all fine and good, but in many projects I am working with an array of objects.
+So lets look at some more basic examples.

 ## 3 - \_.sortBy and \_.find